kamui-fin/yt-to-anki/README.md

 1. In `Tools > Addons`, click `Get addon` and use the code `964531817`
 2. Restart Anki for changes to take place

+If you are a Linux or Mac user, make sure to install `ffmpeg` using your package manager.

 ## Usage

 1. Enter the youtube link for the video